 Mac and Cheese

-Younger toddlers will only be able to eat half the cup per meal.
+One-year-olds will only be able to eat half the cup per meal.
 Save the rest in the fridge for later and put one of these on top of it to re-seal it.
+Two-year-olds will probably eat the whole thing.

 You know what else comes in little microwaveable cups?
 Ravioli!
 As you can tell, I’m a fan of things I can microwave, serve, and throw it all away.
 Quick and fewer dishes to clean.
 Toot likes the micro mini ravioli.